Quantitative Methodology

 Every wizard question maps to one or more disclosure requirements in the standards we support.
 The mapping is built into the export logic, not just labelled in marketing copy.

-- EFRAG VSME (v1.2.0, December 2024) — primary target.
-Our XBRL export conforms to the official VSME taxonomy.
+- EFRAG VSME (v1.3.0, June 2026) — primary target.
+Our XBRL export is structured to match the VSME taxonomy concepts.

 - IFRS ISSB S2 (Climate-related Disclosures) — secondary mapping for climate-specific data points.